jamesoh3928/MoonRust/README.md

 [Keywords in Lua](https://www.lua.org/manual/5.4/manual.html#8:~:text=The%20following-,keywords,-are%20reserved%20and)

-We will implement the full syntax of Lua specified in [Lua's Reference Manual](https://www.lua.org/manual/5.4/manual.html#8)
+We will implement the full syntax of Lua except chunk, specified in [Lua's Reference Manual](https://www.lua.org/manual/5.4/manual.html#8)

 ```
 chunk ::= {stat [`;´]} [laststat [`;´]]